The Jindo is fastidious and quiet indoors, making him a great household pet and companion.

 He can be willful in the early parts of his training.
 You need to be patient and consistent during this stage.

-Once respect has been earned, there are few breeds that surpass the loyalty of the Jindo.
+Once respect has been earned, few breeds surpass the loyalty of the Jindo.
 They are highly trainable and can learn the most challenging tricks with ease.

-If there’s anything challenging in owning a Jindo, it’s his need for socialization.
+If anything is challenging in owning a Jindo, it’s his need for socialization.
 Jindo dogs are overall a gentle and loving breed, but they are wary of strangers.

 Their sense of loyalty makes them furiously protective, which can manifest as aggression or viciousness in poorly socialized dogs.